CtrlK

 Specificity

-Names the domain (Azure AI Content Safety SDK) and a key action (detecting harmful content with multi-severity classification), but doesn't list multiple specific concrete actions like configuring thresholds, analyzing categories, or handling blocklists.
+Names the domain (Azure AI Content Safety SDK) and some actions ('detecting harmful content in text and images with multi-severity classification'), but doesn't list multiple specific concrete actions like configuring blocklists, analyzing severity levels, or handling specific content categories.

 2 / 3